Copperphone: History

 Mark Pirro designed the first Copperphone while playing with The Polyphonic Spree.
 He wanted to produce a "telephone" voice effect for the group's lead singer Tim DeLaughter.
 Pirro created the Copperphone to produce the phone effect live on stage as opposed to relying on outboard effects.
 He created a few prototypes, including one using PVC and duct tape, which led to the creation of the first Copperphone.
 Pirro then started to produce small quantities of the Copperphone out of his garage.
 He later developed a smaller version of the Copperphone known as the Copperphone Mini.
 In 2003, Pirro founded the company Placid Audio for the manufacture and distribution of the Copperphone as well as other audio microphones.
 Placid Audio is based in Dallas, Texas.

 The Copperphone made national news in 2004 when it was mistaken for a pipe bomb as it passed through scanners at Dallas/Fort Worth International Airport.
 Brian Teasley, percussion player of The Polyphonic Spree, was on his way home after a tour and had a Copperphone packed in his luggage.
-Due to the microphones suspicious appearance and internal wiring, Teasley's luggage was held back by TSA officials and the terminal was shut down.
+Due to the microphone's suspicious appearance and internal wiring, Teasley's luggage was held back by TSA officials and the terminal was shut down.
 The bag was retrieved by the bomb squad using a robot and later 'disarmed' by blasting the contents of the bag with a water cannon.
 Teasley was unaware of the incident until he arrived at his residence in Birmingham, Alabama where he was approached and questioned by members of the FBI.
 Eventually the facts were confirmed that the device back in Dallas was not a pipe bomb but was indeed a microphone.
 The Copperphone survived the water blasting and continued to work as designed.